 Andrew Yang has said he would accept cryptocurrencies to fund his presidential campaign in 2020.

 Over the past, there has been an increasing amount of donations made in cryptocurrencies even in the U.S. since Republican Andrew Hemingway started the trend in 2014.
 At 32, he became the youngest gubernatorial candidate in New Hampshire history — and the first to accept bitcoin contributions.
 20 percent of his political contributions were made in Bitcoins and he said the decision to accept cryptocurrency was as a result of high demand.

 In June, a Republican candidate in Missouri refused a donation of $130,276 worth of Bitcoin as it exceeded the $5400 individual donation limit.

-In anticipation for rise in cryptocurrency political donations in future, tools such as Bitpay let politicians to solicitate for cryptocurrency donations while being compliant with U.S. campaign finance laws.
+In anticipation of a rise in cryptocurrency political donations in the future, tools such as Bitpay let politicians solicit cryptocurrency donations while being compliant with U.S. campaign finance laws.